pokepark/PokemonRaidBot/README.md

 ## Send your location to the bot

-The bot will guide you through the creation of a raid poll based on the settings in the config file.
+If `RAID_LOCATION` is set to `true` (default), the bot will guide you through the creation of a raid poll based on the settings in the config file.

 In case of a raid poll the bot will ask you for the raid level, the pokemon raid boss, the time until the raids starts and the time left for the raid.
 Afterwards you can set the gym name and gym team by using the /gym and /team commands.

+If `LIST_BY_LOCATION` is set to `true`, the bot will instead list all nearby saved raids.

 ## Using inline search of @PortalMapBot or @Ingressportalbot